wso2/docs-choreo-dev/en/docs/services/create-your-first-service.md

     The status of the API changes to **Published**.

 Now you have published the API of the `CovidStatus` service.
-To understand how a user can generate credentials for it and then invoke it, proceed to the next step.
+To understand how a user can generate credentials for the API and then invoke it, proceed to the next step.

 ## Step 10: Generate API credentials